markroxor/Roboism/README.md

 ####Who can Contribute ?

-* Strictly Homo Sapiens Sapines, Extraterristrials like Martians, Reptillians, Grey Aliens etc, Spongbob, Octopus or any goddamn creature who aims to improve our website.
+* Strictly Homo Sapiens Sapines, Extraterristrials like Martians, Reptillians, Grey Aliens etc, Spongbob, Octopus or any creature who aims to improve our website.

 ####How to Contribute?